Plug-in hybrid Can-Am Spyder in the works

 According to the CTA, the Spyder’s unique Y-architecture creates its own unique challenges in meeting the project’s goals of developing completely new electric hybrid technology that uses 50 percent less fuel and cuts CO2 emissions by 50 percent, while maintaining the vehicles speed, power and performance.
 The team also aims to give the vehicle a total range of 600 km (375 miles) and a range of 30 km (20 miles) in electric mode.

+The team recognizes that the roadster’s size alone poses major challenges for integrating two forms of motorization on the same chassis, not to mention the hybrid elements including batteries, control module and regenerative braking system.
 Additionally, to retain the fast starts and acceleration of the current Can-Am Spyder, the project researchers have been given the task of designing a transmission and control strategy which allows electric and internal combustion engines to combine their strength to offer, on command, performances that are similar to BRP's current Spyder 990 RS roadster.

 To meet these criteria, the project’s research team says it will have to design an entirely new propulsion system, rather than modifying existing hybrid technology.
 This will include reducing the weight of the current parts to compensate for the addition of the hybrid elements.
 The team will also take the opportunity to optimize the shape of the vehicle’s body to minimize aerodynamic drag, while providing adequate cooling of the brakes and radiator.